 As the largest and most diverse school board in the country, we have a unique set of needs when it comes to what is required to best support our students and communities.
 To ensure we are best supporting our students, we developed the Multi-Year Strategic Plan to set direction and identify system goals.
-The focus of the Multi-Year Strategic Plan is to ensure that every student receives a great education by having equitable access to programs and resources and increased opportunities to lead to success.
+The focus of the Multi-Year Strategic Plan is to ensure that every student has equitable access to programs and resources and increased opportunities that lead to success.